CAN-D/AppNote-Protobufs/README.md

 # AppNote-Protobufs
 ### How to Use This Document
 This document outlines what protobufs are, how to write them, how to generate code for them, and how to use them in C and Python.

+First clone the repo and [init & update](https://git-scm.com/docs/git-submodule) the submodules.

 Look at the `python_example.py` and `c_example.c` files for an actual usage.
 Once you install the requirements listed below, run the `make` command to generate the needed files to run and build the examples.
 Once everything is generated and built try running the examples:
 ``` bash